Restoring the 747

 When the 747 dubbed The City of Everett (RA001) took her inaugural flight on February 9, 1969, it was an enormous day for both of us.
 And just as we are tremendously proud to be a part of the Boeing 747’s legacy—as chief engineer and co-pilot on the first flight—we’re equally proud to be a part of her renewal at The Museum of Flight.

 Since accessioning the first 747, the Museum and its dedicated team have been faithfully caring for the aircraft, but Seattle’s damp climate takes a toll, and The City of Everett is showing signs of wear.
-That’s why, this summer, the Museum will embark on an ambitious project—a complete external restoration to return her to first flight conditions.
+That’s why the Museum has embarked on an ambitious project—a complete external restoration to return her to first flight conditions.

 You can help the Museum bring The City of Everett back to her first flight glory by making a gift to this historic restoration project.
 Gifts of any size help, and all gifts designated to the 747 will go to her restoration and continued care at The Museum of Flight so future generations can experience the first “Queen of the Skies.”